jjk-code-otter/climate-indicator-manager/README.md

 `python build_dashboard.py`

 This builds all the webpages, produces the figures for each web page and prepares the formatted data sets.
+These are written to the `DATADIR/ManagedData` directory with one directory created for each dashboard.
+Currently the code is set up to generate four dashboards: key indicators to 2021, key indicators to 2022, ocean indicators, and regional indicators to 2022.

+To display a dashboard on the web, the files in the appropriate directory will need to be copied to an appropriate web server.

 Diverse other scripts
 =====================